kimjisung78/MCRepair-Plus-Plus/README.md

 <br><br>

 ## 1. Location-level criterion
+We strenthened the location-level criterion to prevent an infinite number of locations as follows:
-* We did not consider null, blank, and comment locations that were not related to “FAULT_OF_OMISSION.”
+* We excluded blank, comment, and null locations that were not related to “FAULT_OF_OMISSION.”
-    - “FAULT_OF_OMISSION” is a buggy location related to insertions.
+    - “FAULT_OF_OMISSION” indicates a buggy location related to insertion(s).
-    - A null location is a location that only includes “;” or does nothing (e.g., “;” and “for (int j = 0; j < 5; j++);”).
+    - A null location indicates a location that does nothing (e.g., “;” and “for (int j = 0; j < 5; j++);”).
-    - A block’s end is not a null location because the block designates a flow range.
+    - A block end is not a null location because it designates a flow range.
-* We checked whether each location was correct.
+* We checked whether each location was correct or not.
-* We distinguished divided and overlapped locations.
+* We identified divided and overlapped locations.
 <br><br>

 ## 2. Bug types
-The difficulties are in the order of Type 3, Type 2, and Type 1.
-If an APR technique has Type 1, Type 2, and Type 3 in a module, we resulted in Type 3 based on the difficulties.
+We classified the performances of our approach and baselines per bug type as follows:

-* Type 1: A single-chunk bug that uses or fixes a location
+* "Type 1" indicates a single-chunk bug that uses or fixes a location
-    - T1B: A Type 1 bug that uses a location for fixing
+    - "T1B" denotes a "Type 1" that uses a location for fixing
-    - T1F: A Type 1 bug that fixes a location
+    - "T1F" denotes a "Type 1" that fixes a location
-* Type 2: A single-chunk bug that uses or fixes locations
+* "Type 2" indicates a single-chunk bug that uses or fixes locations
-    - T2B: A Type 2 bug that use locations for fixing
+    - "T2B" denotes a "Type 2" that uses locations for fixing
-    - T2F: A Type 2 bug that fixes locations
+    - "T2F" denotes a "Type 2" that fixes locations
-*  Type 3: A multi-chunk bug that uses or fixes chunks
+* "Type 3" indicates a multi-chunk bug that uses or fixes chunks
-    - T3B: A Type 3 bug that uses chunks for fixing
+    - "T3B" denotes a "Type 3" that uses chunks for fixing
-    - T3F: A Type 3 bug that fixes chunks
+    - "T3F" denotes a "Type 3" that fixes chunks

+The difficulties were in the order of "Type 3," "Type 2," and "Type 1".
+When a module had all the types, we resulted in "Type 3" based on the difficulties.
 <br><br>

 ## 3. Statstics of combined patches per evaluated result (331/2.25 K/82.75 K)